 Why Articles of Incorporation are Important

-Filing Articles of incorporation registers the company as a corporation (C Corporation) with the state.
+Filing Articles of Incorporation registers the company as a C Corporation with the state.
 It makes the business a separate legal and tax-paying entity from its owners, giving its incorporators and shareholders personal liability protection from the company’s legal and financial problems.

 Usually, people choose the state where they are located physically as their home state.
 However, some entrepreneurs choose a different state if they believe the business regulations and tax rules will benefit them.
 It’s wise to talk with an attorney and accountant (or tax advisor) for professional expertise when deciding what state to incorporate in.

 Note that in addition to the articles of incorporation, states may require a business to complete other formalities, too.
 For example, they may request a copy of the company bylaws (the governance document that a corporation uses to define rights and responsibilities of shareholders and its board of directors, when and where to hold annual meetings, and other details.)